CLSherrod/clsherrod.github.io/_posts/2026-05-09-david-attenborough.md

 But what makes his life remarkable is not just the number of years.
 It is what he did with them.

-He spent his life paying attention.
+He spent his life paying attention:

-To animals.
+- To animals.
-To forests.
+- To forests.
-To oceans.
+- To oceans.
-To insects.
+- To insects.
-To birds.
+- To birds.
-To the strange, beautiful, fragile life all around us.
+- To the strange, beautiful, fragile life all around us.

 And then he helped the rest of us pay attention too.